busoc/propsect/README.md

 only the mkfile command can be used for any type of products because it does not try to go further in the content of the product.

+All commands by default will add the following specific metadata:

+* file.size
+* file.md5
+* file.encoding: set to application/gzip if the file is compressed (extension ends with .gz)

 ### mkarc

 the mkarc command is not linked to any products.
 It's main goal is to have one command